 Nasra Ahmed Siraj lived the first part of her life in Ethiopia and Somalia without access to clean water.
 Maltha Uwanmajimana came to Winnipeg from Tanzania to seek a better life and good education.
 Hayley Grossman was inspired to act against discrimination because of her uncle, whose same-sex marriage was among the first in California.
 And Sydney Bell is happy to be a Canadian who can freely express and celebrate her family's religious traditions.

-These Grade 7 and 8 students will participate in a media event at the Canadian Museum for Human Rights (CMHR) on Thursday, May 14, counting down to Pembina Trails School Division's massive human rights art project next week – inspired in part by the opening of the CMHR.
+These Grade 7 and 8 students will participate in a media event at the Canadian Museum for Human Rights (CMHR) on Thursday, May 14, counting down to Pembina Trails School Division's massive human rights art project - will open in a new tab next week – inspired in part by the opening of the CMHR.
 Seven students will show off their art panels depicting what human rights means to them – a few of the 15,000 panels to be assembled at Investors Group Field on May 20–21 to form a giant mosaic highlighting children's rights.
 The Museum will display 99 panels from all 33 division schools at a future date to be determined.

 WHAT: Media event countdown to Pembina Trails Human Rights Project